lchristmann/mysql-laravel-grafana-demo/docs/DATA-GUIDE.md

 You can simply run the queries in the "SQL" Tab in PhpMyAdmin.

-**Show all users who have sub-users, odered by the count of sub-users.**
+**Show all users who have sub-users, ordered by the count of sub-users.**

 > Run this query having selected the `users` database.